ParthChatupale/AgriSensePro/backend/test_scripts/README.md

-# Fusion Engine Test Scripts
+# Backend Test Scripts

-Test scripts to verify the Fusion Engine endpoints are working correctly.
+Simple test scripts to check if the backend API endpoints are working correctly.
+These scripts help verify that the Fusion Engine, dashboard, and advisory features are functioning as expected.

 ## Prerequisites